 The second most common problem is sending traffic to the practice homepage instead of a treatment-specific landing page.
 A user who clicks on an Invisalign ad and lands on a generic homepage with a phone number and a “meet our team” section has no immediate path to book.
 A landing page that shows the Invisalign process, approximate cost, payment options and a clear booking form converts 3–5x better than a homepage.

 The third problem is not tracking calls.
 Most dental patients call to book rather than filling in a form.
 If call tracking is not set up, Smart Bidding sees almost no conversions and cannot optimise, even if the practice is getting dozens of calls per week from Google Ads.
+For a complete guide on configuring call tracking and form submission tracking correctly, see Google Ads conversion tracking for Australian businesses.

 Combining Search with Demand Gen for elective treatments